The Shining (film): Home media

 The film was released on DVD in 1999, featuring a 4:3 open matte aspect ratio and a 5.1 audio track up-mixed from the original mono soundtrack.
 The DVD also contains a candid fly-on-the-wall 33-minute documentary made by Kubrick's daughter Vivian (who was 17 when she filmed it) entitled Making The Shining, originally shown on British television in 1980.
 She also provided an audio commentary track about her documentary for its DVD release.
 It appears even on pre-2007 editions of The Shining on DVD, although most DVDs of Kubrick films before then were devoid of documentaries or audio commentaries.
 It has some candid interviews and very private moments caught on set, such as arguments with cast and director, moments of a no-nonsense Kubrick directing his actors, Scatman Crothers being overwhelmed with emotion during his interview, Shelley Duvall collapsing from exhaustion on the set, and Jack Nicholson enjoying playing up to the behind-the-scenes camera.

-The film was released on Blu-ray in 2007 in an 1.85:1 aspect ratio.
+The film was released on Blu-ray in 2007 in a 1.85:1 aspect ratio.
 It was released on Ultra HD Blu-ray and a remastered Blu-ray in October 2019.
 The release includes a 4K remaster using a scan of the original 35 mm negative.
 Filmmaker Steven Spielberg and Kubrick's former personal assistant Leon Vitali closely assisted Warner Bros. in the mastering process.
 This is the same cut and 4K restoration that was screened at the 2019 Cannes Film Festival.
 According to the official press release, the official full-length run-time is 146 minutes.
+Despite this claim all actually released home media versions in the US have been a 2-hour, 23-minute and 46-second cut (c.
+144 minutes).